 Grow Microgreens at Home in 7 days!

-Microgreens-the homegrown superfood!
+They are the new homegrown superfood!
 With 15 to 40 times more nutrients than fully grown plants, no wonder everyone seems to be talking about the nutritious microgreens.
 The wholesome-healthy diet obsession of mine has officially graduated to the next level.

 Following regular FB live broadcasts by my nutrition expert Dr. Luke Coutinho on various aspects of health and good food, I was introduced to these superfood greens a couple of months back.
 It was only then that I started noticing them in plastic packets at the superstores like Nature’s basket, Le Marche and Food Hall.
 I suddenly found these tiny beauties peeping out of a sandwich and sitting pretty on salads at Delhi Heights and Big Fat Sandwich.